Skip to content

 A Vexillum-powered reflector may support several radio voice modes from one system.
 The exact modes available depend on what the reflector operator has enabled.

 Not every reflector provides every mode.
-Use the reflector’s public status page to confirm what is available.
+Use whatever the operator publishes, a status page, dashboard, or documentation - to confirm what is available.

 To connect, users typically need: